 - a change in the shape or feel of your testicles

-- ongoing aching, pain or discomfort in your testicles.
+- an ongoing ache, pain or discomfort in your testicles.

-Go to A&E if you get sudden, unbearable pain in your testicles or abdomen (tummy)
+Go to your hospital emergency department if you get sudden, unbearable pain in your testicles or abdomen (tummy/puku)

 This could be a sign that your testicle has become twisted, which needs urgent hospital treatment.